-Whether your company is ready or not, Artificial Intelligence is here; it’s no longer a science fiction fad.
-So embrace the technology and start preparing for how you can utilise it to your advantage.
+Whether your company is ready or not, artificial intelligence (AI) is here.
+It’s no longer a science fiction fad.
+Embrace the technology and start preparing for how you can utilise it to your advantage.

-Artificial Intelligence has been around for some time now.
-A surprise to many, the field of Artificial Intelligence research was actually founded during a workshop that took place in the summer of 1956, on the campus of Dartmouth College.
-However, there is still some confusion about what the technology actually is.
-The best way to describe Artificial Intelligence is to compare it with an algorithm.
+Artificial intelligence has been around for over 60 years.
+AI research goes back to the summer of 1956 – founded at a workshop at Dartmouth College.
+Even with this long history, there’s still some confusion about what the technology actually is and how it works.
+The best way to describe artificial intelligence is to compare it with an algorithm.

-With the use of mathematical formulas like regressions, the machine processes the data through these nodes, following various parameters that are set in place from the beginning.
+AI machines process data through these nodes by using mathematical formulas – like regressions.
+They follows various parameters that are set in place from the beginning.
 Ultimately, the machine will not be able to tell when it’s reached its end destination.
-However, it gives a total score to suggest how confident it is in reaching the intended outcome.
-In the image above, examples of an output which Artificial Intelligence can work in, are price projection (certainties of price), image tagging (identifying objects) and word identification (understanding the words you say/write).
+Instead, it gives a total score to suggest how confident it is in reaching the intended outcome.
+In the image above, examples of an output which artificial intelligence can work in, are price projection (certainties of price), image tagging (identifying objects) and word identification (understanding the words you say/write).

-The simple way to describe how an Artificial Intelligence works through the different sets of layers and begins to learn the correct processes is to imagine the machine playing the popular video game, Super Mario.
-A machine can play through the course, jumping through various obstacles until the character dies.
-It starts again from the beginning and avoids the final step it takes before it’s death, using an alternative path.
-Here, the machine is provided with the input data (pixel on screens) and works through the layers until it reaches the end goal (staying alive).
+Imagine a machine playing the video game, Super Mario.
+A machine can play through the course, jumping through various obstacles until Mario dies.
+It restarts from the beginning but takes care to avoid the final step before its death.
+It takes an alternative path.
+If successful, it continues – if not, it starts again.
+Here, the machine is provided with the input data (pixels on screen) and works through the layers until it reaches the end goal (staying alive).
 It keeps doing this until the character gets to the end destination, completing the course without dying.
-This is commonly known as a ‘train and learn’ approach.
+This is the ‘train and learn’ approach.